First Suite in E-flat for Military Band: I. Chaconne

-Movement 2: "Intermezzo"
+II.
+Intermezzo

 Nearly all of this movement is devoted to a rhythmic and well-articulated oboe, clarinet and cornet solo.
 The exploitation of wind band tone colour combinations flavour this movement.
 While the movement is predominantly light in character, the clarinet has a stirring solo, which is later repeated by other voices:

 Then, the euphonium (or alto clarinet) takes us back to the first theme.
 Finally the second theme is played in a major key while the upper woodwinds play their virtuosic semiquavers, and diminishes to the lowest possible volume.

-Movement 3: "March"
+III.
+March

 The march is usually played at a march tempo, although many recordings use a faster tempo.
 It opens with a famous bass drum solo, one of the few in the band literature.
 It features two primary melodies both very contrasting in style.

 The first melody is featured exclusively in the brass section in a very marcato manner.
 The second melody in the mid and low woodwinds, and later the euphonium, baritone saxophone, and bassoon, resembles the melodies of the first two movements and is played in a very legato and lyrical style.
 Following the completion of the second melody, strains of the first melody and the first four bars can be heard as the movement builds up to the finale.